 Here are some available options from third-party providers:

 These options are provided for informational purposes only.
 Microsoft does not endorse any particular third-party software, nor can it offer any support for their installation and use.
-For help with these products, please contact their original manufacturer.
+For help with any of these products, please contact the original manufacturer.

 Customize Narrator keyboard shortcuts to allow for improved control and usability: